crosenbroas13/efile_tracking/internal_docs/NAME_INDEX.md

 ## Streamlit testing view (mock)
 Use the Streamlit **Name Search (Mock)** page to review the layout and workflow without running the full pipeline yet.
 It ships with sample data so non-technical reviewers can validate search, filters, and CSV export before you publish a real name index.
+The page now includes a **name dropdown** (so you can jump straight to a specific person) and a **Search** button that locks in the current filters, which helps reviewers understand exactly why the results changed.

+## Public site name search (plain language)
+The `docs/name-search.html` page is the public-facing version of the name lookup.
+It now offers a **name dropdown** plus a **Search** button so visitors can pick a person and know when the results are refreshed.
+This avoids confusion when typing because results only update after they submit.

 Launch the dashboards and open **Name Search (Mock)** from the sidebar:
 ```bash